aaaknot30/Restaurant-App/README.md

-This was am assignment for scrimba front end developer.
+This was an assignment for scrimba front end developer.